Skip to main content

 lk room participants remove <PARTICIPANT_ID>

-Mute or unmute a Participant's Track
+Mute or unmute participant

 res, err := roomClient.MutePublishedTrack(context.Background(), &livekit.MuteRoomTrackRequest{